VAMDC/DocJavaTools/TAPValidator/source/gui.rst

 	#.
 Jump to next block button

-		Pressing that button would move you to the next block of that type starting from the current position in XSAMS document.
+		Pressing that button would move you to the next block of that type starting from the current position in VAMDC-XSAMS document.
 		If no blocks of this type are present latter in document, you will be directed to the first block of that type.